Table of Contents

 Organizations such as clubs, societies, trusts, and associations can collect membership fees or accept donations electronically once they apply for a merchant account.

-How to Get a Merchant Account?
+How to Open a Merchant Account?

 1. Get a Business License